AbanteAI/rawdog/README.md

 # Rawdog

-A command-line utility that just generates and auto-executes Python scripts.
+An CLI assistant that responds by generating and auto-executing a Python script.

-You'll be surprised how useful it can be:
+You'll be surprised how useful this can be:
 - "How many folders in my home directory are git repos?" ...
 "Plot them by disk size."
 - "Give me the pd.describe() for all the csv's in this directory"
 - "What ports are currently active?" ...
 "What are the Google ones?" ...
 "Cancel those please."

+Rawdog can self-select context by running scripts to print things, adding the output to the conversation, and then calling itself again.
+This works for tasks like:
+- "Setup the repo per the instructions in the README"
+- "Look at all these csv's and tell me if they can be merged or not, and why."
+- "Try that again."

 Please proceed with caution.
 This obviously has the potential to cause harm if so instructed.